OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 Frida is a very powerful and versatile tool.
 Refer to the [documentation](https://www.frida.re/docs/home/ "Frida Documentation") for more details.

--- TODO [a generic Frida script that catches many JB detection methods] --

-Python script for hooking Objective-C methods and native functions:
+Please see below a Python script for hooking Objective-C methods and native functions:

 ```python
 import frida